lisitsyn/tapkee/README.md

 To compile the application please use CMake.
 The workflow of compilation with CMake is usual.
 When using Unix-based systems you may use the following command to compile the Tapkee application:

-`mkdir build && cd build && cmake .. && make`
+`mkdir build && cd build && cmake [definitions] .. && make`

+There are a few cases when you'd want to put some definitions:

+- To enable unit-tests compilation add to `-Dbuild_tests` to `[definitions]` when building.

+- To enable precomputation of kernel/distance matrices which can speed-up algorithms (but requires much more memory) add `-DPRECOMPUTED=1` to `[definitions]` when building.

 The compilation requires Eigen3 to be available in your path.
 The ARPACK library is also highly recommended.
 On Ubuntu Linux these packages can be installed with